Electrons herald non-classical light: Abstract

-relating the occurrence of electron-photon-photon coincidences $N_\textrm{e,A,B}$ (cf. Fig.~\ref{fig:figure4_g2}\textbf{a,b}) to their single-photon equivalents $N_\textrm{e,A/B}$ and the number of heralding electrons $N_\textrm{e}$.
-For any energy window $E_\textrm{el}$, $g^{(2)}_H(\tau_\textrm{A},\tau_\textrm{B})$ is normalized to single-photon generation ($\tau_{A/B}\approx0$, $\tau_{B/A}\neq 0$), thus uncovering true threefold coincidences ($\tau_\textrm{A$\cap$B}=0$).\\ Figure \ref{fig:figure4_g2}\textbf{e} displays $g^{(2)}_H(\tau_\textrm{A},\tau_\textrm{B})$ for single-photon electron-energy losses (${m=1}$), as well as the so-called time-averaged heralded intensity correlation $g_H^{(2)}(\tau)$ reduced to the relative photon delay (inset; see SI for calculation)~\cite{Bocquillon2009, Bettelli2010}.
-The background level and the diagonal feature ($\tau_\textrm{A$\cap$B} \neq 0$) originate from accidental coincidences (cf. Fig.~\ref{fig:figure4_g2}\textbf{a}).
-For electron-photon-photon coincidences ($\tau_\textrm{A$\cap$B}=0$), $g^{(2)}_H$ drops sharply to near-zero values, as also visible in the inset.
+in which the detected electrons are energy-filtered to a defined loss peak and used as heralds for the photon state.
+Thus, the correlation equation relates the occurrence of electron-photon-photon coincidences $N_\textrm{e,A,B}$ (cf. Fig.~\ref{fig:figure4_g2}\textbf{a,b}) to their single-photon equivalents $N_\textrm{e,A/B}$ and the number of heralding electrons $N_\textrm{e}$, normalizing $g^{(2)}_H(\tau_\textrm{A},\tau_\textrm{B})$ in this manner to single-photon events ($\tau_{A/B}\approx0$, $\tau_{B/A}\neq 0$).
+This uncovers the true threefold coincidences at $\tau_\textrm{A$\wedge$B}=0$.\\ Figure \ref{fig:figure4_g2}\textbf{e} displays $g^{(2)}_H(\tau_\textrm{A},\tau_\textrm{B})$ for single-photon electron-energy losses (${m=1}$), as well as the so-called time-averaged heralded intensity correlation $\overline{g}_H^{(2)}(\tau)$ reduced to the relative photon delay (inset; see SI for calculation)~\cite{Bocquillon2009, Bettelli2010}.
+The background level and the diagonal feature ($\tau_\textrm{A$\wedge$B} \neq 0$) originate from accidental coincidences (cf. Fig.~\ref{fig:figure4_g2}\textbf{a}).
+At $\tau_\textrm{A$\wedge$B}\approx 0$, $g^{(2)}_H$ drops sharply to near-zero values, as also visible in the inset.
 Hence, for $m=1$, two photons detected at similar times are generated by two different electrons.
 Usually, accidental and true heralded photon-photon coincidences cannot be distinguished in the heralded intensity correlation if the coherence time is lower than the respective detector jitters~\cite{Bettelli2010, Hockel2011} (see also SI).
-However, in our case, the electron-heralded photon-photon coincidences remain distinct due to the much better relative photon detection jitters (see SI).
-A discrete version of the intensity correlation function $g^{(2)}_H[q]$ substitutes the time delay $\tau$ with the number of heralding electrons $q$ between two heralded photons.
-Here, the detection of two photons from a single electron is compared with random coincidences of two photons heralded by sequential electrons (for details, see Methods).
-The resulting intensity correlations are shown in Fig.~\ref{fig:figure4_g2}\textbf{f}.
-Without energy filtering (top), a small bunching peak is observed $g^{(2)}_H[0]=1.10$, similar to the unheralded intensity correlation function (cf. Fig.~\ref{fig:figure4_g2}\textbf{d}), but with larger bins corresponding to the electron detector resolution.
-Filtering to a single-quantum energy exchange ($m=1$), however, leads to a strong anti-bunching behavior with $g^{(2)}_H(0)$ suppressed to 0.056.
-The pronounced anti-bunching dip observed for both the time-dependent and discrete intensity correlation functions confirms the high purity of the heralded single-photon state.
-Two-photon states should, under ideal conditions, also show prominent antibunching.
-At present, however, technical aspects, including optical losses, electron spectral mixing, and the statistics of the electron source limit the ultimate purity of the heralded state (see SI).
-Such limitations can be improved upon by time-gated electron sources and enhanced sample designs.\\
+However, in our case, the electron-heralded photon-photon coincidences remain distinct due to the much better relative photon detection jitters compared to the heralding electron detector (see SI).\\ A discrete version of the intensity correlation function $g^{(2)}_H[q]$ is given by